Stress & relaxation strategies in pregnancy

-Whilst some degree of stress in our lives is normal, once this stress starts taking over, this can become distress and impact on your ability to function at your full capacity.
+While some degree of stress in our lives is normal, once this stress starts taking over, it can become distress.
+This can impact on your ability to function at your full capacity.

 Understanding stress

-Often stress is associated with a feeling of losing control or not having the resources or ability to manage challenges that lie ahead.
+Stress is often associated with a feeling of losing control or not having the resources or ability to manage challenges that lie ahead.

 Factors that may increase stress